simple-color-palette/spec/readme.md

 ### What is gamma correction?

-Standard sRGB uses a non-linear encoding to match human perception.
-This format uses raw linear values instead - better for color computations but requires conversion (gamma correction) for display.
+Standard sRGB uses a nonlinear encoding to pack color into 8-bit more efficiently—shifting precision toward dark tones, where the eye is more sensitive.
+This format uses linear values for accurate color math, so gamma correction is needed when converting to or from sRGB.

 ### Why extended sRGB?

-- Allows values outside 0-1 range for HDR and wide-gamut colors.
+- Allows values outside 0-1 range for wide-gamut colors.
 - Simple extension of familiar sRGB.
 - Easy to clamp to standard sRGB when needed.